virt-s1/os-tests/README.md

 #### Mode 1 - run on single node

-Install and run tests inside the RHEL system directly, fewer cases than Mode 2 and 3, lacking of tests requiring reboot system and instance control access.
+Install and run tests inside the RHEL system directly, fewer cases than Mode 2 and 3, lacking the tests requiring reboot system and instance control access.
 `# os-tests`
-or
-`# python3 -m unittest -v os_tests.os_tests_run`

 #### Mode 2 - run on existing systems remotely